Know Your Zone!

 Evacuation zones are different than flood zones, if you want to know what flood zone you are located in, CLICK HERE.
 If you have trouble figuring out your flood zone, follow the directions listed HERE.

 The image below is clickable and will open larger in a new window.

-Although a tropical cyclone is the most likely reason for an evacuation of coastal counties in Florida, a release of hazardous materials or an approaching wildfire might also trigger an evacuation.
-The decision to issue an evacuation order is not taken lightly, nor is the disruption it creates for the entire community; evacuations are ordered to protect the lives, health, and safety of the public.
+Although a tropical cyclone is the most likely reason for the evacuation of coastal counties in Florida, a release of hazardous materials or an approaching wildfire might also trigger an evacuation.
+The decision to issue an evacuation order is not taken lightly, nor is the disruption it creates for the entire community.
+Evacuations are ordered to protect the lives, health, and safety of the public.